At what age can kids join the club?

 Fernie Freestyle is a Volunteer run organization.
 The fees that you pay cover the costs of coaching, renting facilities, purchasing and renting equipment to support our training.
 Examples include: snowcat time at Fernie Alpine Resort for grooming and shaping courses, bamboo, fencing, shovels, racks, video equipment, etc.

 What is your cancellation policy?

 What is a Freestyle Canada (FC)/Freestyle BC (FBC) Membership // Canada Snowboard (CS)/BC Snowboard (BCS) Membership and how do I get it?

-The Canadian Freestyle Ski Association (CFSA) sanctions and insures Fernie Freestyle Ski Club and all members of the Club must be CFSA members.
 You can easily sign up online for Freestyle Canada/Freestyle BC, click here to access the form.
-You will need a minimum of CanFree 1/2; this covers training and competition at regional events.
-Athletes competing at Provincial events and higher, athletes need a CanFree 3 license.
-Insurance can be upgraded during the season, if you are unsure about what level of competition your athlete will attend.
-You can also buy a cheaper ‘Try Freestyle’ membership if you are only doing a day or two to see how you like the program.
+You will need a minimum of Club Level; this covers training and competition at regional events.
+Athletes competing at Provincial events and higher, also need a Provincial license.
+Membership can be upgraded during the season, if you are unsure about what level of competition your athlete will attend.

 Fernie Freestyle encourages athletes to try competitions and we have had athletes qualify for Canadian Junior National Freestyle Championship, Canadian Series events and Alberta and BC Provincial Games.